squidfunk/mkdocs-material/docs/tutorials/github-pages.md

     To change this can you define a different branch that the built site should be pushed against, by adding a `remote_branch` option to your mkdocs.yml and give it any name you like.

 ## Pushing manually
-If you want to push the built site yourself for reasons like having the GitHub Pages setup differently (not on gh-pages branch) can you do this using the `mkdocs build` command.
+If you want to push the built site yourself for reasons like having the GitHub Pages setup differently (not on gh-pages branch) you can do this using the `mkdocs build` command.
 This command needs to be executed in the same location where the mkdocs.yml can be found.

-Running this command will built the site in the `site` directory.
+Running this command will build the site in the `site` directory.
 If you want a different folder to be used, set the `site_dir` setting in the mkdocs.yml.

-After the site was built, can you push these pages to your GitHub repository.
+After the site is built, you can push these pages to your GitHub repository.